What is AdBlue?

-You’ve probably seen containers of AdBlue stacked up for sale at a petrol station near you, but unless you’ve owned a diesel powered car or van that’s fitted with SCR – or Selective Catalytic Reduction – you’ve probably not had to buy or use it.
+You’ve probably seen containers of AdBlue stacked up for sale at your local petrol station, but unless you’ve owned a diesel powered car or van fitted with SCR – or Selective Catalytic Reduction – you’ve probably not had cause to buy or use it.

 So if you’re not sure what AdBlue is for, which vehicles use it and where and how often you need to top it up, don’t worry as you’re not alone.
 Our guide to AdBlue tells you everything you’ll need to know.
 So what is AdBlue made of?